dennis-tra/image-stego/README.md

 # image-stego

-Steganography-based image integrity - verify the integrity of individual parts of an image without the need for secondary information.
+Steganography-based image integrity - embed Merkle tree nodes into chunks of an image so that each chunk's integrity can be verified on its own.

 ![Verified image with marked manipulated parts](docs/porsche.overlay.png)